-This gluten-free German chocolate cake has layers of moist chocolate cake and rich coconut pecan frosting that's decadent and delicious!
+This gluten-free German chocolate cake has layers of moist chocolate cake and rich coconut pecan frosting that are decadent and delicious!

 This recipe was originally published on June 16, 2021.
-It was updated with new photos and information on May 24, 2022.
+It was updated with new information on February 23, 2024.

 Ingredients